cylc/cylc-doc/src/user-guide/writing-suites.rst

 so that variable assignment expressions can safely refer to previously defined variables.

-Additionally, access to cylc itself is configured prior to the user-defined environment, so that variable assignment expressions can make use of cylc utility commands:
+Additionally, access to Cylc itself is configured prior to the user-defined environment, so that variable assignment expressions can make use of Cylc utility commands:

 .. code-block:: cylc